CPAP Pressure Settings: Average, P95, Max

-What do your CPAP pressure numbers mean?
-Learn about fixed vs auto pressure, how your machine adjusts, and how to read your pressure data.
+What your CPAP pressure numbers mean: fixed vs auto pressure, what P95 (95th percentile) pressure is, and how to read your pressure data.

 What Is CPAP Pressure and How Is It Measured?